kevinhooke/codecard/arduino/README.md

 - *Ensure your Code Card can connect to Wi-Fi before completing step #12*
 - *This was updated from previous version*
 - *The previous versions had issues with out of date fingerprints for TLS*
+- *The JSON document has been changed to static size of 400 because of OOM issues*

 1. Install the Arduino IDE version 1.8.13: https://www.arduino.cc/en/Main/Software
 2. Install the serial driver for the ESP-12F Wi-Fi chip: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers